rise-summer/firebase-workshop/README.md

 ### Deleting Data from the Database

 Lastly, let's set up the functionality to allow us to delete posts from the database.
 Go ahead and navigate to the `src/Post.jsx` file.
+Once again add the `import {db} from './lib/firebase'` line at the top.

-Replace the current `deletePost()` implementation with the following code:
+Next, replace the current `deletePost()` implementation with the following code:

 ```js
 // delete post based on id